 - sudo yum -y install https://centos7.iuscommunity.org/ius-release.rpm

-Once IUS is finished installing, we can install the most recent version of Python, which, at the time of writing, is Python 3.5.2:
+Once IUS is finished installing, we can install the most recent version of Python:

 When the installation process of Python is complete, we can check to make sure that the installation was successful by checking for its version number with the

-With Python 3.5.2 successfully installed, we will receive the following output:
+With a version of Python 3.6 successfully installed, we will receive the following output:

 We will next install pip, which will manage software packages for Python: